 As a result, Kafka will be one of 16 coaches and 18 executives at the event on Monday and Tuesday in Orlando, Florida.

 The Lions hired Kafka as their passing game coordinator this offseason.
-From 2023-25, he served in a variety of high-ranking offensive roles with the New York Giants.
+From 2022-25, he served as the New York Giants offensive coordinator.

 After the Giants fired head coach Brian Daboll in the middle of last season, Kafka became the team’s interim head coach.
 Under Kafka, the Giants posted a 2-5 record.